 You may also find that you suffer from jaw clenching, which if combined with grinding, will cause greater discomfort and damage to the teeth.

 It is also thought that stress can lead to grinding although you may be equally unaware that you are doing so as it often happens during your sleep.

 As you try to compensate for the imperfect bite you end up biting harder and thus causing damage to the enamel on your teeth.
 It becomes a vicious circle as you bite harder to try and make the teeth fit better you end up creating more damage to your teeth by initially wearing down the tooth’s enamel to gradually wearing down the tooth itself.

 What can be done about it?

-As most grinding occurs during your sleep, the most common solution is the use of a mouth guard to prevent such grinding.
+As most grinding occurs during your sleep, the most common solution is the use of a mouthguard to prevent such grinding.
 This helps reduce the pressure of tooth grinding and helps prevent further damage to your teeth.
-Your dentist may also be able make adjustments to your teeth order to achieve a better bite and thus reduce the subconscious effort you are making
+Your dentist may also be able to make adjustments to your teeth in order to achieve a better bite and thus reduce the subconscious effort you are making

-Naturally, if your grinding is a result from stress then you should learn relaxation techniques and stress management.
+Naturally, if your grinding is a result of stress then you should learn relaxation techniques and stress management.